In the bag - perfectly steamed veggies

-McCormick & Co.
-Inc., Sparks, Md., rolls out McCormick’s Finishing Sauces, a new line of sauces in microwaveable standup pouches with a 12-month shelf-life.
+McCormick and Co.
+Inc., Sparks, Md., rolls out McCormick's Finishing Sauces, a new line of sauces in microwaveable standup pouches with a 12-month shelf-life.

 Each 5-oz. pouch makes two to three servings and can be either microwaved (approximately 45 seconds) or can be poured into a saucepan and heated.
 Prior to microwaving, the pouch is cut diagonally across a score line printed on the back panel.
 This enables venting during heating and also facilitates pouring.
 Leftover sauce can be refrigerated and used for a subsequent meal.